Fast Series Part 6: Reducing Inflammation Through Fasting

 How Does Fasting Provide Inflammation Relief?

-A study by Mount Sinai researchers found that fasting reduces inflammation and improves chronic inflammatory diseases without affecting the immune system's response to acute infections.
-Their findings:
+This study by Mount Sinai researchers found that fasting reduces inflammation and improves chronic inflammatory diseases without affecting the immune system's response to acute infections.

-- While acute inflammation is a normal immune process that helps fight off infections and chronic inflammation, long term or uncontrolled inflammation can have serious consequences for our health including heart disease, diabetes, cancer, multiple sclerosis, and inflammatory bowel diseases.
+Acute inflammation is a normal immune process that helps fight off infections.
+Chronic inflammation, long term or uncontrolled inflammation can have serious consequences for our health including heart disease, diabetes, cancer, multiple sclerosis, and inflammatory bowel diseases.

-- Intermittent fasting reduced the release of pro-inflammatory cells called ‘monocytes’ in blood circulation.
-During periods of fasting these cells go into ‘sleep mode’ and are less inflammatory then monocytes found in those who were fed.
+Intermittent fasting reduced the release of pro-inflammatory cells called ‘monocytes’ in blood circulation.
+During periods of fasting these cells go into ‘sleep mode’ and are less inflammatory than monocytes found in those who were in a fed state.

-"Considering the broad spectrum of diseases that are caused by chronic inflammation and the increasing number of patients affected by these diseases, there is an enormous potential in investigating the anti-inflammatory effects of fasting," said first author Stefan Jordan, Ph.D., a postdoctoral fellow in the Department of Oncological Sciences at the Icahn School of Medicine at Mount Sinai.
+"Considering the broad spectrum of diseases that are caused by chronic inflammation and the increasing number of patients affected by these diseases, there is an enormous potential in investigating the anti-inflammatory effects of fasting," - Stefan Jordan, Ph.D., a postdoctoral fellow in the Department of Oncological Sciences at the Icahn School of Medicine at Mount Sinai.